Why Canadians Delay Dental Visits

 1. Schedule Before You Leave

-2. Think Prevention, Not Treatment
+2. Think Prevention, Not Pain

 3. Address Anxiety Openly